 Storage

-Store leftover slices of this cake in an airtight container in the fridge for up to 5 days.
+Store leftover slices of this healthy carrot cake in an airtight container in the fridge for up to 5 days.
 You can slice and freeze un-iced cake in a freezer safe container for up to 3 months.

 What's the Best Way to Shred Carrots?